History of the British 1st Division (1809–1909): Second Boer War

 Behind the screen provided by the 1st Division, four additional divisions were assembled.
-On 7 February, a new offensive was launched; it lifted the siege of Kimberly on 15 February.
+On 7 February, a new offensive was launched; it lifted the siege of Kimberley on 15 February.
 During this offensive, the 1st Division was restricted to flank and lines of communication protection.
 Two days later, the division moved to Kimberley; the Guards had been transferred to a new division and the 1st Division now commanded one brigade.
-At Kimberley, it guarded the British forward supply base supply lines; it was also tasked with clearing the nearby area of Boer forces and to support efforts to lift the Siege of Mafeking.
+At Kimberley, it guarded the British forward supply base supply lines; it was also tasked with clearing the nearby area of Boer forces and supporting efforts to lift the Siege of Mafeking.
 To aid in these goals, a brigade of militia and a brigade of Imperial Yeomanry were attached.
-During March, the 1st Division advanced, seizing several villages and reaching Warrenton, repairing bridges and the railway line as they proceeded.
+During March, the 1st Division advanced, seized several villages, reached Warrenton, and also repaired bridges and the railway line as they proceeded.
 On 5 April, a small Boer commando led by Comte de Villebois-Mareuil was defeated at the Battle of Boshof.
 While additional settlements were seized and patrols that took prisoners were maintained, the advance towards Mafeking ended and the town was relieved by forces that were closer.
 Thereafter, the division marched east, following the Vaal River, towards Kroonstad.
-The division covered 168 mi in 15 days, captured small Boer forces, and destroyed 12,000 rounds of ammunition.
+The division covered 168 mi in 15 days, captured small Boer forces and destroyed 12,000 rounds of ammunition.
 The 1st Division arrived at Kroonstad on 28 May and was nicknamed the "Mobile Marvels".

-In June, the division operated to trap the elusive Boer leader Christiaan de Wet and relieve besieged Imperial Yeomanry.
+In June, the division attempted to trap the elusive Boer leader Christiaan de Wet and relieve besieged Imperial Yeomanry.
 The first engagement occurred on 1 June near Lindley, where the division stormed Boer positions but found they had been too late to relieve the yeomanry.
 Skirmishing later took place without major engagements.
-Between 17 and 23 June, several divisions, including the 1st Division, were radically changed as the British Army reacted to the end of conventional warfare and to combat Boer guerrilla warfare tactics.
-Methuen's command, now a division in name only, became a flying column of five battalions with a force of 3,600 men supported artillery and machine guns.
+Between 17 and 23 June, several divisions, including the 1st Division, were reorganised as the British Army reacted to the end of conventional warfare and to combat Boer guerrilla warfare tactics.
+Methuen's command, now a division in name only, became a flying column of five battalions with a force of 3,600 men supported by some artillery pieces and machine guns.
 The intention was to be more mobile and constantly searching for Boer forces.
-The rest of the division were transferred to similar columns or assigned to static defences to guard settlements or other vulnerable positions.
+The rest of the division was transferred to similar columns or assigned to static defences to guard settlements or other vulnerable positions.
 The frustrating pursuit of de Wet and other Boer leaders went on for months.
 In September, the division lifted a Boer siege of Schweizer-Reneke, took 28 prisoners, and seized nearly 5,000 animals and 20,000 rounds of ammunition.
-By the end of 1900, the field divisions had ceased to exist; additional garrisons and mobile columns were formed, and British strategy was further refined to counter the Boers.
+By the end of 1900, the field divisions had ceased to exist; additional garrisons and mobile columns were formed as British strategy was further refined to counter the Boers.